hiiamboris/red-wiki/Red-System-v2-Wish-List.md

 39. Add binding to external variables.
 It would be nice to check C variables such as errno.

-40. Add a long! (or int64!) type.

-41. Function returns struct! by value (found in some C bindings).
+40. Function returns struct! by value (found in some C bindings).
+[Details] (https://github.com/red/Red/wiki/Struct!-By-Value).

 ## Rejected
 These features will not be incorporated into Red/System V2.